asmoly/Einstein_Tile_Generator/README.md

 # Einstein Tile Generator
 ![Einstein Pattern](pattern_image.png)

+## What it is
+The Einstein Tile was the most significant mathematical discovery of 2022.
+This tile is an aperiodic monotile that can cover an infinite plane without repeating.
+However, this doesn’t mean that if you zoom into a specific portion of the pattern, it will be unique, because large portions of the pattern repeat.
+An aperiodic pattern means that if you move the entire pattern on top of itself, it will never align with itself except for in the center.
+This  program is a Python implementation of an Einstein tile generator.

 ## How to run it
 The files needed to run the pattern generator are `geometry.py` which contains different functions for matrix transformations, `graphics_tk.py` which draws the pattern, `pattern_generator.py` which contains the algorithm for generating the pattern, and `main.py` which runs the program.
 The only libraries which you need to have installed are "math" which comes preinstalled with python and "tkinter" which can be installed by running: